 Years ago, I worked up a geologic prospect in Grant County, Oklahoma and sold it to a company that bought it under the condition that I would personally sit the well.
-This means I would stay near the location while the well was drilling and personally study the drilling samples as they came to the surface.
+This means I would stay near the location while the well was drilling and study the drilling samples as they came to the surface.
 This occurred before Anne and I were married, but not before we were living together.
-Deciding to make an adventure of it, we rented a thirty-three foot recreational vehicle.
-Country and western singer Wanda Jackson’s former RV, according to the man we rented it from.
+Deciding to make an adventure of it, we rented a thirty-three-foot recreational vehicle.
+Country and Western singer Wanda Jackson’s former RV, according to the man we rented it from.
 Heading north to Grant County, we took along our good friend Ray.

 The well was in the middle of a wheat field, without a tree in sight.
-The drilling rig, we soon learned, didn’t have enough power to generate enough electricity for the RV, so we had to run the generator full time.
+The drilling rig, we soon learned, didn’t have the power to generate enough electricity for the RV, so we had to run the generator full time.
 It was hot that summer, one hundred to one hundred and five degrees every day.
-Although the weather was steamy, the wheat field dusty and the drilling rig noisy, we had a daily respite, three actually.
+Although the weather was steamy, the wheat field dusty and the drilling rig noisy, we had a daily respite.
+Three, actually.
 There was a little eatery in Pond Creek called the Curb Café.
 The County sheriff owned the place and the specialty of the house was chicken-fried steak.
 Soon, Anne, Ray and I were eating chicken-fried steak and eggs for breakfast, the chicken-fried steak luncheon special, and the dinner that included a fully-loaded, baked potato.
 Sheriff Archie’s chicken-fries weren’t his only claim to fame.
 He was also the state expert on witchcraft, crop circles and cattle mutilations, of which there were many during that particular summer.

 “Where you folks headed?”

 “We’re drilling a well about a mile from here.
-What’s the deal, Officer?”
+What’s the deal, officer?”